tomaszkax86/Colobot-Model-Converter/README.md

 converter.py -i box.obj -o box.txt
 ```

 You can specify formats manually with "-if" and "-of" switches.
 They mean input and output formats respectively.
 You can also add parameters using "-ip" and "-op" switches.
-For example, by default Colobot format version 2 is used for output.
+For example, by default text Colobot format version 2 is used for output.
 If you need version 1, you need to add output parameter like this:

 ```
 converter.py -i box.obj -if obj -o box.txt -of new_txt -op version=1